 If you think you'll need more than one pipeline, no problem!
 You can create multiple pipelines, move opportunities between pipelines, and customize fields to only appear on opportunities when they're in a certain pipeline.

-Create your Pipeline
+Customize your Pipeline

 Still have questions?

-Still have questions?
 Ask in our Community, and get answers from our Customer Success Team as well as fellow users.